AUAP/AP2018/all_miniex/mini_ex4.md

-# Weekly mini ex4: due week 10, Monday night - feedback loops
+# Weekly mini ex4: due week 10, Monday night - feedback machines

 **Objective:**
 - To reflect upon cybernetics in digital culture via the feedback operation of input and output.